How to Fix the Excel Cursor That Changed to a Plus Sign (Quick Solution)

 Step-by-Step Solution When Excel Cursor Changed to Plus Sign

-Now, if we try to autofill the formula, the cursor doesn’t change to a black plus sign.
-Rather it stays as a white plus sign.
+If we try to autofill the formula, the cursor doesn’t change to a black plus sign.
+It stays as a white plus sign.

 Step-by-Step Solution When Excel Cursor Changed to Plus Sign

-For that reason, you can’t copy the formula in the other cells and it becomes a problem.
-To see the solution to the problem, follow the steps below carefully.
+For that reason, you can’t copy the formula to the other cells, and it becomes a problem.
+To resolve the problem, follow the steps below.

 Step-by-Step Solution When Excel Cursor Changed to Plus Sign